Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Op 03

-Unscrew the 2 linkage cover fixing bolts.
-Use a 1/2'' combination spanner.
+Unscrew the 2 fixing bolts of the gear selector linkage cover.
+Use a 1/2'' spanner.

 Op 04

-Remove the linkage cover.
+Remove the gear selector linkage cover.
 Pull by hand.

 Remove the automatic gearbox linkage cover on the Austin Mini